anvovn/discordbot/README.md

 ...
 ```

-Once that is all completed.
-Run main.py and your bot should be up and running!
+Once that is all completed, run main.py and the bot should be up and running!